Home

 right arrowCourse Goals

-The field of journal has a long history of freedom here in America.
+The field of journalism has a long history of freedom in America.
 The framers of the U.S. Constitution felt so strongly about the need for, and value of a free and open press that they placed it first among the Amendments: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."

 right arrow Course Outcomes